Skip to main content

 Loft Conversions Tip for Battersea Homeowners

-Three patterns cover most of what we build in SW11.
-Rear dormer conversion on a Victorian terrace is the most common.
-The terraces between Clapham Junction and Battersea Park have steep pitched roofs (typically 40-45 degrees) with good standing height at the ridge.
-A rear dormer creates a master bedroom with en-suite within the existing roofline.
-Cost is £45,000-£70,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Build time 10-12 weeks.
+Rear dormer is the most common build in SW11.
+The Victorian terraces between Clapham Junction and Battersea Park have steep pitched roofs, typically 40-45 degrees, with good standing height at the ridge.
+A rear dormer creates a master bedroom with en-suite within the existing roofline, including structure, staircase, en-suite plumbing, electrics, plastering, and decoration; build time 10-12 weeks.
 Front-facing dormers are not permitted development; rear dormers proceed under permitted development within volume limits.
-L-shaped dormer is the second pattern, common on the wider Victorian terraces around Northcote Road and Lavender Hill.
-Combining a rear dormer with a side dormer over the back addition creates 25-30 square metres of usable floor space — typically a master bedroom with en-suite plus space for a home office or second bedroom.
-Cost is £60,000-£85,000.
-Build time 12-14 weeks.
+L-shaped dormer suits the wider Victorian terraces around Northcote Road and Lavender Hill.
+Combining a rear dormer with a side dormer over the back addition creates 25-30 square metres of usable floor space, typically a master bedroom with en-suite plus a home office or second bedroom; build time 12-14 weeks.
 The party wall mechanics are more involved because the side dormer often crosses the party wall.
-Mansard conversion on properties where rear dormers are restricted is the third pattern.
-The existing roof structure is largely rebuilt with a near-vertical rear slope and a small flat roof at the top.
-Mansard conversions create more usable floor area than dormers but always need full planning permission because they change the roof profile.
-Cost is £75,000-£110,000.
-Build time 14-18 weeks.

 Loft Conversions in Battersea: What's Included